betselot/DGMTrack/README.md

 **Car Category of KITTI dataset **
 ~172 frames/point cloud sequences

-**Note: Click the GIF movie file below, then reload the page to see the tracking result repeatedly since the GIF loop is not working.**
+**Note: Click the GIF movie file below, then reload/refresh the page to see the tracking result repeatedly since the GIF loop is not working.**

 ![My GIF](caranimation_172.gif)